d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 * We introduced the softmax operation which takes a vector maps it into probabilities.
 * Softmax regression applies to classification problems.
 It uses the probability distribution of the output category in the softmax operation.
-* cross-entropy is a good measure of the difference between two probability distributions.
+* Cross-entropy is a good measure of the difference between two probability distributions.
 It measures the number of bits needed to encode the data given our model.

 ## Exercises